 It is a Katu Vipak herb.
-Vipak refers to post-digestive (effect after digestion / cooking of Rasa) effect of tastes after its mixing with digestive juices.
-It is the long-term effect of herb.
+Vipak refers to post-digestive (effect after digestion/cooking of Rasa) effect of tastes after its mixing with digestive juices.
+It is the long-term effect of the herb.

 - Dhatu (tissue): Plasma, blood, muscle, fat, nerve, reproductive

 - Ayushyaprada: Promotes life.